gianvitodifilippo/DTasks/samples/ApprovalWorkflow/README.md

 This folder contains a *docker-compose.yml* file that can be used to spin up containers that support the persistence and the email feature of this sample.

-To start, make sure Docker Desktop is running.
-Then, just open a terminal and run `docker compose up`.
+To start, make sure Docker Desktop is running and that there are no running containers that may conflict with the ones that are used in this sample.
-Wait for the containers to be up and running.
+Then, just open a terminal, run `docker compose up`, and wait for the containers to be up and running.
 This will start the following services:

 - A **PostgreSQL** container (exposed on port 5432) - used for storing the approver email addresses.